36 Years Ago: Alabama Become First Country Act to Earn Quadruple-Platinum Status

-Thirty-three years ago today (July 30, 1985), Alabama had 8 million reasons to celebrate.
-It was on that date that the group became the first country act to earn quadruple-platinum status, for sales of 4 million copies, for both their 1981 album Feels So Right and 1982's Mountain Music.
+Thirty-six years ago today (July 30, 1985), Alabama had 8 million reasons to celebrate.
+It was on that date that the group became the first country act to earn quadruple-platinum status — twice over, nonetheless!
+The band achieved the feat with both their 1981 album Feels So Right and 1982's Mountain Music.

 Feels So Right, which was Alabama's sophomore record released on RCA Victor, includes three No. 1 singles: "Old Flame," "Love in the First Degree" and the title track.
 All three singles from Mountain Music, including the title track, "Close Enough to Perfect" and "Take Me Down," landed at the top of the charts as well.